 - Risk Assessment

 - Market Size and Growth Potential: Investors assess whether there is a substantial and growing market for your product or service.
-They're interested in the total addressable market (TAM) and your realistic share of it.
+SaaS and climate tech markets are projected to grow at 18% and 22% CAGR, respectively.

-- Regulatory Environment: Understanding potential legal or regulatory hurdles that could impede growth is crucial.
+- Regulatory Environment: Understanding potential legal or regulatory hurdles that could impede growth is crucial, especially in sectors like healthtech and fintech.

 - Financial Projections